calistaannelise/wallzy/README.md

 **Special Thanks:**
 - DubHacks organizers and mentors
-- React Native community
-- FastAPI community

 ---

-Made with ❤️ at DubHacks 2024
+Made with ❤️ at DubHacks 2025